This content applies to England only.

 Your landlord must also keep the equipment for the supply of gas, electricity, heating, water and sanitation in good repair.
 Your landlord may have extra responsibilities to repair depending on what your tenancy agreement says.

-You are responsible for looking after the property.
+You are responsible for looking after the property and for carrying out minor repairs.
 This might include unblocking a sink or changing a fuse when necessary.
 You may also have other responsibilities depending on what your tenancy agreement says.

 Your landlord must have a valid gas safety certificate for any gas appliances in the property.
 Any furniture provided should be fire resistant.

 If your accommodation needs repairs inform your landlord or agent.
 If the repairs are your landlord's responsibility and are not done there may be ways you can force your landlord to carry out the work.

 Please see the section on repairs and home safety for more information about your rights.